Well-posedness and linearization for a semilinear wave equation with spatially growing nonlinearity: Introduction and main results

-In the second part of this work, our objective is to demonstrate that the nonlinearity in equation \eqref{eq a1} exhibits subcritical behavior.
-Specifically, we aim to show that bounded energy sequences of solutions to \eqref{eq a1} can be linearized within any bounded time interval.
-This notion of subcriticality implies that the nonlinear effects in the equation do not hinder the linearizability of solutions, allowing for a more tractable analysis and understanding of the system's dynamics.
+{In the second part of this work, our aim is to explore the concept of {\it linearizability} for \eqref{eq a1} by showing, under appropriate assumptions, that the nonlinear term $f(u)$ does not induce extra oscillations or energy concentrations.
+For a rigorous formulation of this concept, refer to Definition \ref{add} below.}

-We commence by providing a precise definition of the term {\it linearization} or {\it approximation} within the energy space framework.
-We also present several relevant facts pertaining to this concept.
 The study of linearization primarily originated from the investigation of equations featuring a polynomial-type nonlinearity in three spatial dimensions, as exemplified by equation \eqref{eq a2}.
-Key references in this field include \cite{BH.GR,BMM, P.GR, M.MAJ}.
+Key references in this field include \cite{BH.GR,BMM, P.GR, OMTS, M.MAJ}.
 These studies have made substantial contributions to our comprehension of linearization techniques and have set the groundwork for subsequent advancements in the field.